Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 ## You don't know what metrics you will need

-There are basic metrics that everyone or almost everyone needs.
-For example, [percentiles](https://en.wikipedia.org/wiki/Percentile) of response times for requests, requests per second, number of errors, number of requests for each of the API endpoints, sizes of databases, tables, indexes, and so on.
+There are basic metrics that everyone, or almost everyone, needs.
+For example, [percentiles](https://en.wikipedia.org/wiki/Percentile) of response times for requests, requests per second, number of errors, number and percentiles of requests for each of the API endpoints, sizes of databases, tables, indexes, and so on.

-However, basic metrics, as expected, only allow you to react to basic/common issues.
-This is already a lot, but each project is unique, as is its development path.
-Therefore, in addition to common issues, you will definitely have ones unique to your specific situation.
+However, as expected, basic metrics only allow you to react to basic/common issues.
+This is already a lot, but each project, as is its development path, is unique.
+Therefore, besides common issues, you will have ones unique to only your situation that will require unique metrics.

 For example, at my last job, we implemented [distributed transactions](https://en.wikipedia.org/wiki/Distributed_transaction) for processing payments using [orchestration-based saga](https://microservices.io/patterns/data/saga.html) in the form of [FSM](https://en.wikipedia.org/wiki/Finite-state_machine).
-At some point, we needed to see the dynamics of the FSM distribution by their states, which showed itself very helpful.
+At some point, we needed to see the dynamics of the FSM distribution by their states, which was very helpful.

 Unfortunately, in most cases, newly added metrics will not have a history.
 And the history of changes is what makes metrics really useful.
-If you encounter an issue and see it in the metrics, you will want to know not only their current values, but also their dynamics: the direction of changes, cyclicity, seasonality, and so on.
+Suppose you encounter an issue and see it in the metrics.
+In that case, you will want to know not only their current values but also their dynamics: the direction of changes, cyclicity, seasonality, and so on.

 Therefore, it is reasonable to follow the following heuristics:

 - More metrics are better than fewer.
-- If you have come up with a metric and it is easy to add — add it.
+- If you have come up with a metric that is easy to add, add it.
 - If you have a critical component in the system, turn on the paranoia mode and cover it with metrics from top to bottom.

-This is why I really dislike SaaS solutions that charge for the number of unique metrics.
+This is why I dislike SaaS solutions that charge for the number of unique metrics.
 Especially with the difinition of uniqueness as a combination of the metric name with all possible combinations of its tags/labels.
 Such restrictions force developers to spend too much time on designing metrics instead of developing the application.

 ## Metrics history should be long